kparc/kcc/README.md

 to be completed in one session.

 This document is **not a k reference**.
-The majority of subjects are explored at depth sufficient to give a general overview, but by no means exhaustive.
+The majority of subjects are explored at depth sufficient to give a general impression, but by no means exhaustive.

 ### who